EU energy investments: Will 2021 be decisive? | DW | 04.03.2021

 As the EU starts to tap into its €750 billion pandemic recovery fund, climate projects will likely focus on less ambitious energy-saving projects.
 And few EU companies are prepared to take the lead in clean tech.

-The European Commission is putting forward many pieces of legislation right now with the aim of stimulating investments in energy transition, It is not just the proposed EU climate neutrality law.
+The European Commission is putting forward many pieces of legislation with the aim of stimulating investments in energy transition, And the measures go beyond the proposed EU climate neutrality law.

 Considering the need to support the entire economy, it looks like a Herculean task.
 The proposals of the European Commission and the EU Parliament's stance on green issues allow for some cautious optimism.
 The bloc's 27 member states, which are the ultimate decision-makers when it comes to energy policy, can give rise to some skepticism, though.